The Heart of Midlothian: Reception

 The Heart of Mid-Lothian was the first of the full-length Waverley novels to disappoint the majority of its reviewers.
 Although the author's genius was not in doubt with most critics, almost all of them found the new novel prolix and the fourth volume surplus to requirements.
 There were objections to the plot's coincidences and to signs of hastiness.
 Several reviewers found it remarkable that a simple country girl like Jeanie Deans could be rendered so interesting, and her interview with Queen Caroline was generally admired.
 Her sister Effie was also found fascinating, though there were differing views on the moral effect of her later career.

 Adaptations

+The Heart of Mid-Lothian; or, The Lily of St. Leonards, William Henry Murray's five-act dramatisation of the novel, was first performed at the Theatre Royal, Edinburgh, in February 1820, with scenery by the artists Alexander Nasmyth and David Roberts.

 La Vendéenne, described by Francis Gribble as "a drama based on the plot of The Heart of Midlothian" was written for the stage debut of the celebrated French actress Rachel and was first performed 24 July 1837.
 Though, doubtless there were many unlicensed adaptations of Scott's work produced for the stage on earlier dates, The Heart of Mid-Lothian was adapted for the stage by Dion Boucicault in the 1860s.
 It has been adapted for the screen twice in 1914, once under the same name, and once under the title A Woman's Triumph.
 A television version was released in 1966.
 Two operas have also been based upon the novel – La Prigione di Edimburgo (Imprisoned in Edinburgh) by the Italian composer Federico Ricci (1809–1877) and Jeanie Deans by the Scottish classical composer, Hamish MacCunn (1868–1916).